Ph.D. Program Requirements

 Normative Time and Residence Requirement

-The University and the Department of English have established six years (18 quarters) as the normative time for a student who enters the program with a B.A. degree to complete the Ph.D.
-Students who enter with a M.A. can normally expect to complete the Ph.D. in five years.
+The University and the Department of English have established six years (18 quarters) as the normative time for a student to complete the Ph.D.
+Students who enter with a MA can normally expect to complete their degree in five years.
 The University residence requirement for the Ph.D. is two years.

 Before candidates for the Ph.D. degree may apply for conferral of the degree, they must have completed at least one year of teaching at the college level.
 The following are special requirements for graduate students who teach:

-Graduate students are normally limited by University policy to 15 quarters of contracted employment.
-With special approval from the Dean of Graduate Studies, graduate students may teach three additional quarters.
+1. Graduate students are limited by University policy to 18 quarters of contracted teaching employment.